MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 ---
 title: Configure a file share witness for Failover Clustering in Windows Server
-description: Learn how-to use a file share witnesses as a cluster quorum using Failover Cluster Manager and PowerShell. ms.topic: how-to
+description: Learn how-to use a file share witness as a cluster quorum using Failover Cluster Manager and PowerShell. ms.topic: how-to
 author: robhind
 ms.author: wscontent